YOUR HEALTH & SAFETY ARE UNCOMPROMISING PRIORITIES

 If tickets were purchased online, the visitor will have the option of being reimbursed or issued a comp pass to visit the Museum at a later date.

 Face coverings are intended to trap droplets leaving the wearer’s mouth and nose, reducing the risk of COVID-19 transmission, according to the CDC.
 They also help the wearer refrain from touching his or her face with unclean hands.
 To hear from doctors about why and when kids need to keep their faces covered, click here.

 Wearing a face covering will be required for all DCM employees and individuals visiting the Museum, with the exception of children under two years of age.

 Visitors are encouraged to bring their own face coverings.
 Click here for CDC guidance on how to make, wear, and care for your own.

-Disposable face coverings will also be available for $1 each with admission to DISCOVERY Children’s Museum and washable face coverings will be available for sale in the Gift Shop.
+Disposable face coverings will also be available at no charge with admission, and washable face coverings will be for sale in the DISCOVERY Store.

 When not wearing a face covering, while eating or drinking for example, it is important to follow proper cough and sneeze etiquette by covering your cough or sneeze with a tissue — or an elbow or shoulder if no tissue is available — followed by thorough hand washing.

 Though proper hand hygiene has always been encouraged, it is now more important than ever.
 Both the CDC and SNHD say washing your hands with soap and water for a minimum of 20 seconds helps reduce your chances of contracting COVID-19.
 That’s why DISCOVERY has done the following: